mmjulkowska/MVApp/README.md

 ####  Why model your data?

 If you have a continuous Independent Variable in your experiment, you might want to estimate how your Dependent Variables change across it.
-For example, you could investigate the the dynamics of plant/bacterial growth over time, or the dose dependency of a phenotypic response to a chemical treatment.
+For example, you could investigate the dynamics of plant/bacterial growth over time, or the dose dependency of a phenotypic response to a chemical treatment.
 [Fitting curves](https://en.wikipedia.org/wiki/Curve_fitting) will allow you to observe and model these response dynamics.

-#### Fitting simple functions
+#### Fit simple functions

 At the moment, MVApp helps you to fit simple functions: linear, quadratic, exponential and square root functions.
 For these functions, we fit linear model (using lm() function) between the continuous Independent Variable indicated in the "Time" column and the Dependent Variable (phenotype).